 Providers of all shapes and sizes are struggling to adjust their revenue cycle to accommodate changes in the billing world.
-For small practices, especially, having to rely less and less on large-sum payments and more on patient payments.
+For small practices, having to rely less on large-sum payments and more on patient payments presents revenue cycle challenges.

 There are several revenue cycle challenges that small practices face every day that keep them from achieving financial success.

 1) Patient Payments

 One of the most unavoidable revenue cycle challenges that small practice providers face is the receiving of patient payments.
 With the rise of high-deductible plans in the US, providers struggle to receive enough from patient payments.
 Patients are no longer budgeting for the medical expenses as they would with a low deductive plan.
 The good news about this revenue cycle challenge is that it is one that every small practice is facing.

 Whether it be software, billing staff, funds, a lack of resources is another common revenue cycle challenge.
 Without the right tools, it can be nearly impossible to collect patient payments.
 Billing resources include things like online payment processing, online bill view, patient education, credit card processing, and other billing tools.

 Without the right software, providers are not able to file their claims most effectively, identify coding errors, and monitor the productivity of their billing staff.
 A lack of quality billing software is a common revenue cycle challenge that leaves providers unable to optimize their billing workflow and leaves them with a high number of denied claims and a suffering bottom line.

 While some of these revenue cycle challenges may seem impossible to conquer, there are always affordable solutions to help for small practices in need.